ndidinwosu/stat405-project/README.md

 **draft-3** folder: contains code R scripts and Rmd files with ggplot graphs of the bike share data for the third draft assignment.

 **draft-4** folder: contains code R scripts and Rmd files with ggplot graphs of the bike share data for the fourth draft assignment.

+**draft54** folder: contains code R scripts and Rmd files with ggplot graphs of the bike share data for the fifth draft assignment.